 What is a Hospitalist Program?

 Hospitalists are doctors who specialize in caring for patients while they are hospitalized.
-At Wabash County Hospital, our Hospitalist Physicians have completed specialized training in internal medicine and are board certified or eligible by the American Board of Internal Medicine.
+At Parkview Wabash Hospital, our Hospitalist Physicians have completed specialized training in internal medicine and are board certified or eligible by the American Board of Internal Medicine.
 They are experts in the hospital care system and are responsible for organizing all the care our patients receive during their stay.

-The advantages of this new type of care include increased efficiency, cost-savings, and, most important, better patient care.
+The advantages of this type of care include increased efficiency, cost-savings, and, most important, better patient care.
 For example, hospitalists are able to provide up-to-the-minute care, read test results immediately, and order different tests if necessary.
 In many cases, this may help prevent an unnecessary overnight stay.
-The Hospitalist Program at Wabash County Hospital provides assurance to both physicians and their patients that ongoing and immediate care will be provided throughout a hospital stay.
+The Hospitalist Program at Parkview Wabash Hospital provides assurance to both physicians and their patients that ongoing and immediate care will be provided throughout a hospital stay.

 How does the Hospitalist Program work?

 If a physician or specialist believes a patient needs to be hospitalized, he or she will coordinate admission with our hospitalist group.
 If a patient is admitted through the emergency department, his or her physician will be notified.
 Once admitted, our Hospitalist Physicians will be in charge of all patient care.
 They will: